Dr. Angela Halbert

-Dr. Angela Halbert obtained a BSc from the University of Guelph in 1987 and then went on to pursue a degree in Veterinary medicine.
-She graduated from the Ontario Veterinary College in 1992.
-Her passion has always been veterinary medicine and she enjoys all aspects of the profession.
-She lives north of Shelburne with her husband and three children.
-Their farm is home to numerous dogs, cats, sheep, horses, llamas, alpacas, rabbits, guinea pigs, ducks, chickens and a pig.
+As a young child, I was fascinated by animals and had my heart set on becoming a veterinarian.
+I obtained my BSc from the University of Guelph in 1987 and then went on to pursue a degree in Veterinary medicine, graduating from the Ontario Veterinary College in 1992.
+My passion has always been veterinary medicine and I enjoy all aspects of the profession.
+I enjoy treating a variety of species including small rodents, rabbits, guinea pigs, chickens, and pot bellied pigs in addition to dogs and cats.
+I also have a special interest in pediatric medicine with a focus on “starting them off right” which includes assessing and addressing both health and emotional development in puppies and kittens.
+I live north of Shelburne with my husband.
+Our farm is home to numerous dogs, cats, sheep, horses, llamas, alpacas, rabbits, guinea pigs, chickens and a pig.

 Virginia Gallagher attended Brock University and graduated with a BSc in Biology in 2004.
 She then attended the Veterinary Technician Program at Georgian College in Orillia from which she graduated with Honors in 2009.
 She has been with Nottawasaga Valley Veterinary Hospital since May 2008.
 She is the proud mother of a beautiful boy, three cats and a dog.
 Her free time is spent with family and friends.
 She also enjoys walking her dog at the park and relaxing in the sun.